Usury: Roman Empire

+Religion

 Judaism

-Jews are forbidden from usury in dealing with fellow Jews, although not exclusively.
-Lending is to be considered tzedakah.
-However, there are permissions to charge interest on loans to non-Jews, restricted to cases when there is no other means of subsistence "If we nowadays allow interest to be taken from non-Jews, it is because there is no end to the yoke and the burden king and ministers impose on us, and everything we take is the minimum for our subsistence, and anyhow we are condemned to live in the midst of the nations and cannot earn our living in any other manner except by money dealings with them; therefore the taking of interest is not to be prohibited" (Tos. to BM 70b S.V. tashikh).
+The book of Deuteronomy prohibits Jews from charging interest except when making loans to foreigners.
+Typically, a loan is considered a form of Tzedakah or Ṣedaqah (צדקה [ts(e)daˈka]), a Hebrew word meaning "righteousness" but commonly used to signify charity.
+(This concept of "charity" differs from the modern Western understanding of "charity".
+The latter is typically understood as a spontaneous act of goodwill and a marker of generosity; tzedakah is an ethical obligation.)
+In the Rabbinic period, the practice of charging interest to non-Jews has been restricted to cases when there is no other means of subsistence.
+"If we nowadays allow interest to be taken from non-Jews, it is because there is no end to the yoke and the burden king and ministers impose on us, and everything we take is the minimum for our subsistence, and anyhow we are condemned to live in the midst of the nations and cannot earn our living in any other manner except by money dealings with them; therefore the taking of interest is not to be prohibited" (Tos. to BM 70b S.V. tashikh).

 This is outlined in the Jewish scriptures, specifically in the Torah:

 Johnson contends that the Torah treats lending as philanthropy in a poor community whose aim was collective survival, but which is not obliged to be charitable towards outsiders.

 As Jewish people were ostracized from most professions by local rulers during the Middle Ages, the Western churches and the guilds, they were pushed into marginal occupations considered socially inferior, such as tax and rent collecting and moneylending.
 Natural tensions between creditors and debtors were added to social, political, religious, and economic strains.

 Several historical rulings in Jewish law have mitigated the allowances for usury toward non-Jews.
 For instance, the 15th-century commentator Rabbi Isaac Abarbanel specified that the rubric for allowing interest does not apply to Christians or Muslims, because their faith systems have a common ethical basis originating from Judaism.
 The medieval commentator Rabbi David Kimhi extended this principle to non-Jews who show consideration for Jews, saying they should be treated with the same consideration when they borrow.

 Christianity

 Bible

 The Old Testament "condemns the practice of charging interest on a poor person because a loan should be an act of compassion and taking care of one’s neighbor"; it teaches that "making a profit off a loan from a poor person is exploiting that person (Exodus 22:25–27)."
-Similarly, charging of interest (נֶֽשֶׁךְ) or the taking of clothing as pledges is condemned in Ezekiel 18 (early 6th century BC), and Deuteronomy 23:19 prohibits the taking of interest in the form of money or food when lending to a "brother"; it is not clear if this refers to an actual brother, a fellow Israelite or any human being.
+Similarly, charging of interest (נֶֽשֶׁךְ) or the taking of clothing as pledges is condemned in Ezekiel 18 (early 6th century BC), and Deuteronomy 23:19 prohibits the taking of interest in the form of money or food when lending to a "brother".

-The New Testament likewise teaches giving rather than loaning money to those who need it:
+The New Testament in Luke 6:34-36, likewise teaches giving rather than loaning money to those who need it: